Dachshund

 Back-risk planning is part of welfare

-Dachshund fit needs a health-safe frame before any unlock decision.
-Runtime cost and care fields flag intervertebral disc disease planning, weight control, jumping prevention, stairs, and emergency budgeting as practical ownership topics.
-This copy should not diagnose an individual dog or predict outcomes.
+Dachshund fit needs a health-safe frame before committing.
+Breed cost and care signals flag intervertebral disc disease planning, weight control, jumping prevention, stairs, and emergency budgeting as practical ownership topics.
+This wording should not diagnose an individual dog or predict outcomes.
 It should ask whether the owner can make the home easier on a long-backed body, learn proper lifting, avoid rough play, and discuss screening, insurance, and warning signs with a qualified veterinarian or responsible breeder before committing.
+That context matters before choosing this breed.

 Small does not mean simple

-Scoring V2 handling, prey-drive, child-fit, and noise dimensions make Dachshund ownership more than an apartment-size question.
+The handling, prey-drive, child-fit, and noise fit signals make Dachshund ownership more than an apartment-size question.
 A good fit can manage alert barking, food motivation, scent-led decisions, and cautious introductions to cats or small pets.
 Children need supervision because rough play can affect both behavior and body comfort.
 The breed may suit committed owners who enjoy training and management, but it should not be framed as an easy default for first homes that cannot control stairs, doors, snacks, or chase opportunities.

 Keep in mind

-• Back, mobility, and pain concerns need qualified veterinary guidance; this page is not medical advice.
+• Back, mobility, and pain concerns need qualified veterinary guidance; this guidance is not medical advice.

 • Exercise should be planned thoughtfully rather than avoided; individual dogs and coat varieties vary.